ariavathlete/dsc-mod-1-project-v2-1-online-ds-ft-120919/README.md

 |this is data for column 1 | this is data for columns 2 | |
 | more data for c1 | more data for c2 | data for c3|

+# Wrap up
+include your recommendations and a summary of your findings

+# Future Work
+* bullet list of things you plan on doing in the future